Free Alzheimer’s & Dementia Resources Are Available to You

 “A Consumer’s Guide to Understanding and Protecting Nursing Home Residents’ Rights”

-Qualifying for financial assistance for long-term care can undoubtedly be frustrating.
-Learn about the steps you should be taking immediately to help ensure that you and your loved ones qualify.
-Protect your assets by acting today.
+Qualifying for financial assistance for long-term care is frustrating.
+Learn about the steps that should be taken immediately to help ensure that you and/or your loved one(s) qualify.
+Protect your family’s assets by acting today.

 “The Plain Truth About Alzheimer’s Disease or Dementia”

 If you have a loved one that has been diagnosed with Alzheimer’s, you likely have questions.
-Don’t worry, most people in your situation do as well.
+Most people in your situation do.
 That’s where we come in.
 Please check out our free 9-step Guide to Alzheimer’s.
 It offers practical solutions to your questions, allowing you to regain peace of mind.

 “The Nuts and Bolts Guide to VA Benefits”